Slipzter/bank_app/README.md

 # Banken
-Simple bank app created with C#
+Simple bank console app created with C#
 * [General Info](#general-info)

 <img src="https://i.imgur.com/vfZ1Zrh.png" alt="image of main menu" width="800"/>

 ## General Info
 The application comes with 5 existing users (Greek gods :pray:) which all have different accounts with different balances.
-You can login to any of those users and set a PIN code which will be saved for the current run of the application.
+You can login to any of those users and set a PIN code which will be saved for the current login session.
 ### At the main menu, you can choose to:
 * [View accounts and account balance](#view-accounts-and-account-balance)
 * [Transfer between accounts](#transfer-between-accounts)